Dev-Godswill/AiVoiceTranslator/README.md

 **a.
 Importing Libraries**

 <img width="722" alt="HR Analytics Excel Dashboard" src="https://github.com/Dev-Godswill/picture-files/blob/7699cd81615efc1e8d15a2cb6ba371f0dd2a6e2c/1.png">

+* Gradio creates the interface, allowing users to upload audio.
+* AssemblyAI handles the transcription of audio to text.
+* Translator translates English text into different languages.
+* ElevenLabs converts the translated text back into speech using various voices.

 **Features:**
 1. **Real-time Date/Time:** The dashboard displays the current date and time, ensuring that the information is always up to date.